 Casino Ashtrays are a commodity and their prices tend to fluctuate.
 One reason is simply supply and demand.
 On rare occasions a large amount of a certain tray surfaces and it drives the price down to a minimal level.
 The best example of this happening is The “Felix’s Bank Club”, green glass ashtray.
 It is listed in Art Anderson’s book as FEX-02.
 Early on it had sold for high prices.
 An auction was held in Nevada and a number of full cases surfaced.
 It went from a $100.00+ ashtray to a $5.00-10.00 tray almost immediately

 After much discussion the following four categories were developed as a guideline for price.
 Each ashtray on the site has a grade assigned to it.
-When clicking on the small picture of an ashtray it will expand to a life size image.
+When clicking on the small picture of an ashtray it will expand to a life-size or near life-size image.
 At the top of that picture the contributors name and grade is displayed.

 Grade 1 – Common:

 A steady and constant supply is present.
 Supply usually exceeds demand.
 May have difficulty selling or will sell for a low price.
 Examples are the MGM Grand, Harrah’s, most stackers and flarerd trays.
 Price range usually is $1-$10.

 Seen fairly regularly.
 Readily attracts attention and commands a moderate to higher price.
 Examples are the Mapes (MAP-02) and Mizpah (MIZ-02) Also the Lucky Strike (LSC-12) and Royal Nevada (RNV-01) ashtrays.
 Price ranges typically from $20-$100 and sometimes higher.